Saturday, July 19, 2014

 Keep the room at a comfortable, cool temperature, ideally between 60-67°F (15-19°C).

-Avoid caffeine in the afternoon and evening, as it can disrupt sleep.
+Avoid caffeine in the afternoon and evening, as it can disrupt your ability to sleep.

 5. Incorporate Physical Activity